ad1tyaaa/100days/round-1.md

 Happy New Year!!!

 So, I have been studying Git for last few days, but, DSA not so much.
 I did solve all Array Problems using Recursions, today.
 But, Binary Search Problems are still remaining (13 of them).
 I am going to do those problems tomorrow.
 And, probably day after tomorrow, I'll start with next video.

+## Update (09.01.2024)

+So, I have been trying to revise and finally be done with Binary Search and Recursion (BS part) for last few days.
+I havn't been studying everyday, but, when I did, I thought that maybe this time, I'll really be done with Binary Search for good.
+But, I was Wrong.
+I still have trouble with it and as a result I get stuck.
+And, then, I stay stucked there, and days pass 😓.
+So, I think it's better to move forward.
+I managed to solve a few Binary Search Problems using Recursions properly, and have understood how Recursion works in Binary Search.
+So, today I'm going to start with the next toutorial, in day `47`.

+And, THIS TIME I'm REALLY GOING TO BE **REGULAR**.